 A Traditional Apprenticeship combines studying at college (or training provider) with experience on-site over a two to three year period (or four years in Scotland).
 This is the most common way to get qualified and is available across the UK.

-As part of an apprenticeship, you would achieve an NVQ or SVQ qualification, which you can use to qualify for one of the industry card schemes – essential for getting on-site.
+Apprenticeships lead to industry recognised qualifications which will qualify your apprentice for one of the industry card schemes – essential for getting on-site.

 As an employer you may also be able to claim CITB Grant of up to £10,250 to support you through a three or four year apprenticeship.

 For further information, take a look at our page on claiming available grants.

 SAPs are developed through partnerships with trade associations, federations and employers in specialist sectors.